vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 culture](https://www.lesswrong.com/posts/rEBXN3x6kXgD4pLxs/tell-culture)
-can be great as a rationalist norm but a naive application of tell culture principles would contradict many aspects of negotiation techniques (thuogh reconciliation is possible).
+can be great as a rationalist norm but a naive application of tell culture principles would contradict many aspects of negotiation techniques (though reconciliation is possible).

 One concern we might have about negotiation techniques is that they specifically *rely* on the irrationality of one's counterparts, and so